How do we know that we’re choosing the wrong person? This question bothers people especially for those who are about to take a vow of marriage.

 - What do you think the purpose of your life?

 - Do you really trust yourself in difficult situations?

 These questions may be insignificant to you, but if you give it a shot it will help you discover your true personality.

 We think we understand other people.

 Aside from knowing our “own self”, understanding other people is equally important.
-Like knowing ourselves, understanding other people maybe more complicated.
+Like knowing ourselves, understanding other people may be more complicated.

 To fully understand other people we need to consider a lot of factors.
 These are usually in large scale.
 It involves examining the environmental context of a person.
 It is the only way to grasp the whole picture.

-We need to remember that we are being mold in our immediate surroundings.
+We need to remember that we are being molded in our immediate surroundings.
 We were taught by our parents, we learned to speak the language that our neighbors are speaking and we inherit almost everything society had to offer.

 Needless to say, to understand other people we need to bring their familial and environmental background together.

 The problem is most of the time we often give our judgment based solely on our personal evaluation.